Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 Calle Santander is the most popular street in Panajachel – and for good reason!
 Dozens and dozens of roadside stalls filled with colorful textiles and souvenirs line the streets while nearby cafes and restaurants buzz with chatter.

-This street in Panajachel is pedestrian-friendly, but you still have to watch out for the passing cars at times.
+This street in Panajachel is pedestrian-friendly, but you still have to watch out for passing cars at times.
 While the shopping section is concentrated more toward the lakeshore, Calle Santander actually starts all the way at the back of Pana.

-Along this long, bustling street are hotels for all types of travelers and budgets, restaurants both local and international, interesting local museums, painted murals, and more!
+Along this long, bustling street are hotels for all types of travelers and budgets, restaurants, both local and international, interesting local museums, painted murals, and more!
 For shopping, you’ll probably get better prices here than in other towns around the lake.

-That said, haggling is common but please barter respectfully with the locals – a practice that is part of being a responsible traveler.
+That said, haggling is common, but please barter respectfully with the locals – a practice that is part of being a responsible traveler.

 2. Paraglide Over Lake Atitlán

 Not a big fan of flying and prefer to explore on the ground?
-Then you might enjoy this ATV tour around Lake Atitlan instead that also departs from Pana.
+Then you might enjoy this ATV tour around Lake Atitlan instead, that also departs from Pana.

 3. Kayak or SUP at Sunrise